 3300 Gateway Street, Springfield, OR

-Trail Info: Eagles Rest is a 5.0 mile out and back hike with 1422' of elevation gain.
-The trail is rated as moderate, and can be found on page 193, as part of the extended Goodman Creek hike, in William L. Sullivan's Third Edition of "100 Hikes in the Central Oregon Cascades", which is available from most REI stores, as well as Barnes and Noble.
+Trail Info: Goodman Creek is a 4.0 mile out and back hike with 300' of elevation gain.
+The trail is rated as easy, and can be found on page 193 in William L. Sullivan's Third Edition of "100 Hikes in the Central Oregon Cascades", which is available from most REI stores, as well as Barnes and Noble.

-Where: Eagles Rest is located just before milepost 21 on HWY 58, near Lowell, about 30 miles from Eugene.
+Where: Goodman Creek is located just before milepost 21 on HWY 58, near Dexter.

 Contact: Matthew Howell - (541)[masked]

 Forest Service: Middle Fork Ranger District - (541)[masked]

 Requirements and Suggestions: All members wishing to attend must read the full write up, and answer the RSVP form accordingly.
 Not doing so will result in being removed from the trip.
 I don't want unprepared individuals on my trips.
 I require that all hikers bring enough water to last them longer than a 4.0 mile hike.
 I also highly recommend light, quick drying clothing and dressing in layers for warmth.
 A good pair of water resistant hiking boots or shoes are encouraged, as the trail will have some mud, as well as a creek crossing on rocks.
 Please avoid wearing cotton, as it is a hydrophilic fabric, meaning it loves water.
 Once cotton gets wet it loses its insulating value and will not keep you warm.
 It also takes longer to dry.
 Bring along a few snacks and your 10 Essentials in a day pack for the hike.